Interstate 5 in California: Cascade Region

 I-5 then enters the Shasta Cascade region, intersecting SR 273 in Anderson before passing through Redding and intersecting SR 44 and SR 299.
 The freeway then continues through the city of Shasta Lake, intersecting SR 151, before crossing over Shasta Lake on the Pit River Bridge and climbing up to near the foot of Mount Shasta.
 Just north of the bridge over Shasta Lake, I-5 also boasts the second-largest median in California after I-8's In‑Ko‑Pah grade.
 In Siskiyou County, I-5 passes through Dunsmuir before intersecting SR 89 near Lake Siskiyou and entering the city of Mount Shasta.
 North of here, US 97 intersects I-5 in Weed, providing access to Klamath Falls, Oregon.
 The Interstate then continues to Yreka, intersecting SR 3 and SR 96 before crossing the Klamath River and reaching the Oregon border and the Siskiyou Summit.
+From Red Bluff to the Oregon state line, I-5 is known as the "Cascade Wonderland Highway".

 North of Redding, I-5 regularly gets snow at higher elevations from fall to spring.
 Caltrans sometimes requires vehicles to use snow tires, snow chains, or other traction devices in the mountains during and after snowstorms.
 Checkpoints are often set up to enforce chain restrictions on vehicles bound for icy or snowy areas.
 When chain restrictions are in effect, vehicles must have chains on the driving wheels, except 4WD vehicles with snow tires.
 Additionally, during the winter season, trucks are required to carry chains whether or not controls are in force.

 History

 Historical naming

 The portion of this highway from Los Angeles to San Diego was also co-signed as US 101 until 1964–1968.
 The portion of this highway from Woodland to Red Bluff roughly follows old US 99W.

 In California, the former western branch of Interstate 5 (the northern end of the spur into the Bay Area) connecting I-80 out of Vacaville to near Dunnigan, previously known as I-5W, was renamed I-505.
 Interstate 580 running between I-5 and I-80 was also once designated 5W; what is now I-5 (the stretch that runs through Sacramento) had been originally designated I-5E.

-The term "Golden State Highway" was the popular name for US 99, stretching from Mexico to Canada through the length of California.
+The term "Golden State Highway" was the popular name for US 99 through the length of California; the name was chosen in a public contest in 1927, but was never officially adopted.
 Since the construction of I-5, it has taken over the term "Golden State Freeway" from 99 south of the latter's southern terminus in Kern County.